pwncollege/example-dojo/README.md

 For an example of how you can import another dojo's challenges, see: [pwncollege/example-import-dojo](https://github.com/pwncollege/example-import-dojo).

+## Automatically Updating Dojo

+For instructions on how you can setup automatic dojo updates, using GitHub actions, see: [pwncollege/dojo-update](https://github.com/pwncollege/dojo-update).

 ## Challenge Writing Laws

 ### The Flag